-Delivery Horizon: Immediate - Short Term: NSW Government, including Resilience NSW, and Councils across various projects and programs.
+Delivery Horizon: Immediate to Short Term: NSW Government, including Resilience NSW, and Councils across various projects and programs.

-Plan and implement urban heat island mitigation measures, particularly by incorporating green infrastructure in the landscape through design measures in new developments
+Plan and implement urban heat island mitigation measures, particularly by incorporating green infrastructure in the landscape through design measures in new developments.

 Summary: The increasing trend of more hot days and more extreme heat impacts has far reaching impacts for community and businesses alike.
 The heat island effect is caused by a concentration of building materials in the urban environment that absorb heat which can significantly increase temperature.
-This affect can be reduced with greater consideration of building materials and incorporation of more natural elements in the design of development, as well as through investing in green tech and delivering function green and blue infrastructure.
+This effect can be reduced with greater consideration of building materials and incorporation of more natural elements in the design of development, as well as through investing in green tech and delivering function green and blue infrastructure.

-Delivery Horizon: Immediate to Short Term: DPIE and Councils across various projects and precincts.
+Delivery Horizon: Immediate to Short Term: DPE and Councils across various projects and precincts.

-Design circular economy pathways and systems that are resilient to climate change and promote energy efficiency
+Design circular economy pathways and systems that are resilient to climate change and promote energy efficiency.

-Summary: Investigate opportunities to design out waste and promote circular economy principles, and opportunities to design in energy efficient systems and generate renewable energy.
+Summary: Investigate opportunities to design out waste and deliver Bradfield City Centre as a circular city, using circular economy principles, energy efficient systems and onsite renewable energy generation.